alivx/ansible-cis-nginx-hardening/README.md

 The default configurations are not secure and extra tweaks are required to fortify the web server and give it the much-needed security to prevent attacks and breaches, So this role establish secure configuration posture for NGINX running on Ubuntu

 ### Scoring Information
-A scoring status indicates whether compliance with the given recommendation impacts the assessed target's benchmark score.
+* A scoring status indicates whether compliance with the given recommendation impacts the assessed target's benchmark score.
 The following scoring statuses are used in this benchmark:
-#### Scored (implemented in this role)
+### Scored (implemented in this role)
-Failure to comply with "Scored" recommendations will decrease the final benchmark score.Compliance with "Scored" recommendations will increase the final benchmark score.
+* Failure to comply with "Scored" recommendations will decrease the final benchmark score.Compliance with "Scored" recommendations will increase the final benchmark score.
-#### Not Scored (not impliements in this role)
+### Not Scored (not impliements in this role)
-Failure to comply with "Not Scored" recommendations will not decrease the final benchmark score.
+* Failure to comply with "Not Scored" recommendations will not decrease the final benchmark score.
 Compliance with "Not Scored" recommendations will not increase the final benchmark score.

+---
+### The main benefits of using NGINX packages from your vendor are:
+* Ease of installation
+* Dependency resolution
+* Increased effectiveness of maintenance and security patches
+* Q&A procedures carried out by your vendor
+---

 Requirements
 ------------